stenson/furniture/README.md

 Typesetting and layout utilities for drawing and animating in drawBot.

+## Why does this exist?

+Because doing animations in drawBot is awesome, but also requires a lot of boilerplate and — when you make a long animation — can be slow and memory-intensive since the rendered frames are kept in memory in preparation for the video compilation at the end.
+So instead of rendering all your frames within a single drawBot context, using furniture.animation you can set up the animation in such a way that it can be rendered frame-by-frame from the command-line.
+This is much faster than rendering all your frames within the app, and also means you can render frames in parallel on multiple cores of your machine.
+(Well, not yet, I'm working on that, although you can already do it manually just by opening multiple terminal windows, i.e. by breaking your animation rendering into small chunks, i.e. `python example.py --start=0 --end=50` then `python example.py --start=50` in another (not including an `--end`) means it'll just render all the frames to the end.

+Also, I just really love slicing & dicing rectangles with the style of code that `furniture.geometry` provides.
+(More on that below.)

 ## Features

 - `furniture.geometry` provides a simple `Rect` structure for slicing & dicing rectangles quickly and easily (loosely based on the use of `CGGeometry` in AppKit programming)